raguay/raguay.github.io/site/tutorials/svelteweb/using-template.md

 that makes sense for your site.
 A very short menu will not need as large of a value as a short menu will.

-These variables can be set programmically as well.
+These variables can be set programmatically as well.
 That way, you can setup pages with the side bar or without.
 You could also set all the styling information from a menu entry to have different styles for each user.
 I'll most likely be adding more features for this in future versions of the template.